uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 #### Tiered Permissions

-In some instances, the bucket owner (i.e. ideally the PI for the lab if this is a shared lab space) will want to allow certain users to have permissions to alter the policies for new or departing lab members.
-This example will give standard read-write permissions to both our lab members, but only policy altering permissions to `jane@uab.edu`.
+In some instances, the bucket owner (i.e. ideally the PI for the Lab if this is a shared Lab space) will want to allow certain users to have permissions to alter the policies for new or departing Lab members.
+This example will give standard read-write permissions to both our Lab members, but only policy altering permissions to `jane@uab.edu`.

 ``` json
 {